 Our mobile application development team is proficient in designing and building robust mobile apps for your business needs.

-React Native is an open-source framework for building mobile applications using JavaScript and React, a popular JavaScript library for building user interfaces.
 It allows React Native developers to create native mobile apps that can run on both iOS and Android platforms using a single codebase.

 This React Native framework typically uses React Native UI components, which means the resulting native like apps are not simply web apps wrapped in a WebView, but rather a true native app that leverages the device’s capabilities.